Manny Roth

 Manuel Lee Roth (November 25, 1919 – July 25, 2014) was an American nightclub owner and entertainment entrepreneur.
-Roth founded the influential New York club Cafe Wha?
+He founded the New York club Cafe Wha?

 Early life

 Roth was born in November 1919 in New Castle, Indiana.
 His family owned a small grocery store.
 He studied business and theater at the University of Miami, but did not complete his studies before enlisting in the United States Army during World War II.
 Roth was a navigator in bombing missions in Germany, earning the Distinguished Flying Cross.

 After leaving the Army, he stayed in Germany and helped manage a United Service Organization theater.
 He then completed his degree at University of Miami.

 In the 1950s, Roth started the Cock and Bull, a Broadway-themed club in Greenwich Village in New York, which eventually became The Bitter End.

 Cafe Wha?

 In 1959, Roth opened Cafe Wha? at 115 MacDougal Street in Greenwich Village, in what used to be a basement garage and horse stable.
 Roth tiled the floor and painted the walls himself.
 In the early 1960s, Cafe Wha? provided a launching place for amateur music and comedy acts including Bob Dylan, Jimi Hendrix, Bruce Springsteen, The Velvet Underground, Cat Mother & the All Night Newsboys, Kool & the Gang, Peter, Paul and Mary, Woody Allen, Lenny Bruce, Joan Rivers, Bill Cosby, and Richard Pryor.

 Because of financial difficulties, Roth sold Cafe Wha? in 1968.